In this issue:

 Celebrating 30+ years of lending

 RCAC provides financing for affordable housing, environmental infrastructure, community facilities or small businesses.
 Our rates are competitive, our staff is easy to work with and they provide quick turnaround on applications.
 Give us a call to discuss your project in detail and download our programs and rates at-a-glance flyer.
-RCAC is a certified Community Development Financial Institution (CDFI), with an Aeris rating of 4 Stars AA Policy Plus.
-Learn more about the Loan Fund here!
+RCAC is a certified Community Development Financial Institution (CDFI).
+About RCAC’s Loan Fund

 Network News, published monthly, is a compilation of timely news, announcements and accomplishments produced for the rural development world at no cost to subscribers.
 We encourage correspondence and welcome contributions.
 Subscribe here